S. S. Rajamouli: 2015–present: Pan-India and international acclaim

 Grossing ₹1,810 crore worldwide ($267 million), the film surpassed PK (2014) to briefly become the highest grossing Indian film of all time, collecting approximately ₹800 crore worldwide within just six days of its release.
 It became the first-ever Indian film to gross over ₹1000 crore, doing so in just ten days.
 Within India, it set many film records, becoming the highest-grossing film in Hindi, as well as in its original Telugu language.
-It stands as the highest grossing film in India, the second highest-grossing Indian film worldwide and the 39th highest-grossing film of 2017.
+It stands as the highest-grossing film in India, the second highest-grossing Indian film worldwide and the 39th highest-grossing film of 2017.
 The film sold over 10 crore (100 million) tickets during its box office run, the highest estimated admissions for any film in India since Sholay (1975).
 Baahubali 2 released to positive reviews from critics.
 It won the Saturn Award for Best International Film and three National Film Awards: Best Popular Film Providing Wholesome Entertainment, Best Special Effects and Best Stunt Choreographer.

 The exceptional success of Baahubali films across different Indian languages, regions, and states kickstarted what has been termed the pan-Indian films movement where a film is simultaneously released in multiple Indian languages and is made to appeal to audiences across the country, cutting across the linguistic and cultural barriers.
 Several filmmakers and film analysts have credited Rajamouli for almost single-handedly expanding the reach and market of South Indian cinema to Northern India and beyond.

 Rajamouli's subsequent film RRR (2022) is an epic action drama based on the lives of Indian revolutionaries, Alluri Sitarama Raju and Komaram Bheem.
 Made on a budget of est. ₹550 crore (US$72 million), it is the most expensive Indian film ever made.
-The film stars NTR Jr, Ram Charan, Alia Bhatt, and Ajay Devgn.
+The film stars NTR Jr, Ram Charan, Ajay Devgn, and Alia Bhatt.
 RRR opened to positive reviews from critics with praise for the performances, particularly Rama Rao and Charan, and screenplay by Rajamouli.

 With ₹240 crore (US$31 million) worldwide on its first day, RRR broke the record for the highest opening-day collection earned by an Indian film.
 RRR emerged as the highest-grossing film in its home market of Andhra Pradesh and Telangana, grossing over ₹400 crore (US$52 million) and surpassing Rajamouli's previous film Baahubali 2.
 The film grossed 1,200 crore (US$175 million) worldwide, setting several box office records for an Indian film, including the second-highest-grossing film in India and the third-highest-grossing Indian film.
 RRR is nominated in three categories at the 47th Saturn Awards including a Best Director nomination for Rajamouli.
 It was also nominated in Best Action / Adventure Film and Best International Film categories.
+Rajamouli won the New York Film Critics Circle Award for Best Director for the film.
+The film also won two Critics' Choice Movie Awards.

+In September 2022, the director signed with the American talent agency Creative Artists Agency (CAA) in a move that has been described as a "coup for the agency".